-- Your fluids should be mostly water and drinks with no caffeine. - Limit drinks with caffeine to 1 or 2 a day.
+- Try to drink at least 64 ounces of water a day, unless your provider tells you to drink less. - Your fluids should be mostly water and drinks with no caffeine. - Limit drinks with caffeine to 1 or 2 a day.